qskkk/git-fleet/README.md

 ## ✨ Features

 - 🎯 **Interactive Mode**: Beautiful terminal UI for easy repository and command selection
-- 🔄 **Bulk Operations**: Clone, pull, push, and execute commands across multiple repositories
+- 🔄 **Bulk Operations**: pull, fetch, and execute commands across multiple repositories
 - 🧩 **Smart Grouping**: Organize repositories by team, project, or any custom criteria
 - ⚙️ **Flexible Commands**: Run Git commands or any shell commands across your entire fleet
 - ⚡ **Fast & Lightweight**: Written in Go for optimal performance